Santix123123/Basic-Informational-Site/README.md

 - Navigate through the site using the navigation bar.
 - Explore the **Home**, **About**, and **Contact** pages for detailed information.
-- Use the contact form to send inquiries or feedback.
+- Use the **Shop** page to browse products, filter by category, and sort by name or price.
+- Add products to the shopping cart and proceed to checkout.
+- Use the **Login** and **Sign Up** pages to access the shop.

 ---

 ## 🔮 Future Improvements

-- Add a product catalog with filtering and sorting options.
-- Implement a shopping cart and checkout system.
-- Add user authentication for personalized experiences.
 - Enhance accessibility for visually impaired users.
 - Optimize performance for faster loading times.
+- Add server-side authentication for improved security.
+- Implement a payment gateway for the checkout process.
+- Introduce user profiles for personalized shopping experiences.

 ---